 Nearby is the Dragon Chasing Pearl mural originally painted in 1941 by Tyrus Wong.
 The legendary artist, who passed away in December 2016 at age 106, was renowned for his work in film, particularly as the lead artist on Disney's Bambi.

 For years, Chung King Road has been an L.A. art hub.
-The small courtyard tucked in off Hill Street is home to a number of noted galleries, such as Charlie James Gallery, Tierra del Sol Gallery (formerly The Good Luck Gallery), and Coagula Curatorial.
+The small courtyard tucked in off Hill Street is home to a number of noted galleries, such as Charlie James Gallery and Tierra del Sol Gallery.
 Galleries have been moving into other parts of Chinatown as well, like Eastern Projects under the Blossom Apartments on Broadway and College.

 At General Lee's, you can sip craft cocktails, listen to live jazz and catch local DJs on the decks.
-The Grand Star Jazz Club, where this writer sometimes DJs, hosts a variety of live band and dance nights.
+The Grand Star Jazz Club hosts a variety of live band and dance nights.
 Located on Hill Street across from Central Plaza, Melody Lounge has an extensive beer list, full bar and a calendar packed with events.
 Opened on Spring Street in January 2018, the speakeasy-style Apotheke features a “prescription list” of cocktails made by bartenders in pharmacist coats.
 In March 2018, Highland Park Brewery opened a 9,000 square-foot taproom across from Los Angeles State Historic Park.

 Wine fans should check out Oriel Chinatown, which opened in the shadow of the Gold Line in October 2017; or visit nearby Angeleno Wine on weekends for wine tastings, glasses of wine and bottles to go.